 - You will need to adjust the liquid a little bit.
 Most fruits will provide some extra fluids, but others may need a little fluid added.

-- The bake time may need to be adjusted as well.
+- You may need to adjust the bake time as well.

 Baby Friendly Banana Oat Muffin